City of Lima

 The city of kings

-Lima is also known as the 'City of the Kings' as Francisco Pizarro arranged it on the day of its foundation in 1535.
-The reason is that that day, January 18, the 'Three Wise Men' headed towards Bethlehem, although it is also believed that the name is also related to the kings Carlos V of Austria and I of Spain.
+Lima is also known as the ‘City of Kings’ as Francisco Pizarro ordered it the day it was founded in 1535.
+The reason is that that day, January 18, the ‘Wise Men’ headed towards Bethlehem, although it is also believed that the name is also related to King Charles V of Austria and King I of Spain.

 Lima is a very diverse city.
-Throughout its more than 4 centuries of history, the city was changing due to migration from the provinces and modernity that was adapting in various ways in certain districts.
+Throughout its more than 4 centuries of history, the city was changing due to migration from the provinces and modernity that was adapted in various ways in certain districts.

-The city of Lima, also called 'Metropolitan Lima' covers a total area of 2,672 square kilometers.
+The city of Lima, also called ‘Metropolitan Lima’ covers a total area of 2,672 square kilometers.
 It has 43 districts, of which the most touristic and modern are Miraflores, Barranco and San Isidro.
-Most of the foreign visitors stay there.
+Most foreign visitors stay there.

 In the districts of the periphery of Lima, on the other hand, modernity was adapted in an informal way.
 Many of these districts were created after the immigration of Andean settlers who came to the city throughout the 20th century.